janscience/TeeRec/docs/install.md

 See [Arduino Library Manager list](https://github.com/arduino/library-registry).

-1. Make sure arduino-lint was successful (by pushing something onto the repository)
+1. Right after a new release: update the version in `library.properties` and `src/TeeRecBanner.h`.
-2. Update the version in `library.properties` to the one in `src/TeeRecBanner.h`.
+2. Make sure arduino-lint was successful (by pushing something onto the repository)
 3. Make git tag for this version: `git tag v0.9.0`
 4. Push the tag to the repository: `git push origin v0.9.0`
 5. On github make a new release for this tag.